 Ephedra-also known as ma huang and by its scientific name, Ephedra sinica-is an herbal product that comes from an evergreen plant.
 The Chinese used these plants 5,000 years ago, possibly for the treatment of asthma and hay fever.
 But they used plant preparations unlike the modern ephedra supplements that are now banned.

 Serious problems are associated with ephedra.
 There have been some reports of heart attacks and deaths after its use.
-Do not take ephedra or anything that contains ephedra.

 Is ephedra safe?